alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 }
 ```

-In the following code we do the opposite operation, from an string with the format `"yyyy-MM-dd HH:mm:ss"` we parse it into a `LocalDateTime` again
+In the following code we do the opposite operation, from a string with the format `"yyyy-MM-dd HH:mm:ss"` we parse it into a `LocalDateTime` again

 ```java